Suspected Inflammatory Arthritis (e.g., Juvenile Idiopathic Arthritis)

 Making a diagnosis of JIA relies on careful clinical assessment (history and examination), 'bedside' evaluation and a high index of suspicion with investigations used to exclude other pathology including malignancy and infection.

-Laboratory tests are seldom diagnostic but may help to exclude other diagnoses.
+- Laboratory tests are seldom diagnostic but may help to exclude other diagnoses.
 They can be helpful at times to support the diagnosis of JIA and are also used by specialist teams to monitor disease activity and adverse effects of immunosuppressive drugs.
 More information about JIA and management is available.

-HLA-B27 - The presence of HLA-B27 is common in many healthy people.
-In the presence of inflammatory arthritis, HLA-B27 can be associated with axial spine involvement (which may present later on with pain / stiffness in the neck or lower back) and acute uveitis (which will cause a painful red eye and different to the chronic anterior uveitis observed in many cases of JIA).
+- HLA-B27 - The presence of HLA-B27 is common in many healthy people.
+In the presence of inflammatory arthritis, HLA-B27 can be associated with axial spine involvement (which may present later, usually in teenage years, with pain / stiffness in the neck or lower back) and acute uveitis (resulting in a painful red eye) and different to the chronic anterior uveitis (silent and asymptomatic) observed in many cases of JIA.
 The presence of HLA-B27 has implications for monitoring and eye screening as it is associated with acute uveitis in Enthesitis Related Arthritis.
 In the context of oligoarticular JIA and enthesitis, the presence of HLA-B27 may predict increased likelihood of axial spine involvement (sacroiliitis); notably HLA-B27 status is not diagnostic and even if negative, with inflammatory back pain, further investigation is needed (i.e., MRI imaging).

-Imaging such as radiographs, ultrasound or MRI may be needed but if the latter is performed, then using gadolinium is very sensitive to detect synovitis.
-MRI of the spine and sacroiliac joints (sometimes with gadolinium) is warranted if the presentation suggests inflammatory back pain as a feature of JIA; radiographs are very difficult to interpret in adolescents and the radiation exposure is considerable.
+- Imaging such as radiographs, ultrasound or MRI may be needed.
+If MRI is performed, the addition of gadolinium contrast will enhance the sensitivity to detect the synovitis.
+MRI of the spine and sacroiliac joints (sometimes with gadolinium) is warranted if the presentation suggests inflammatory back pain as a feature of JIA; radiographs of the sacroiliac joints are very difficult to interpret in adolescents and the radiation exposure is considerable.

-However, blood tests and radiographs are initially often normal in JIA, which can provide false reassurance at the time of presentation and may contribute to a delay in the diagnosis.
+- However, blood tests and radiographs are often initially normal in JIA; this can give false reassurance at the time of presentation and may contribute to a delay in the diagnosis.